MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 > [!Note]
 > Proactively installing apps using the Microsoft Graph is currently in beta.

 Occasionally it may be necessary to proactively message users that have not installed or interacted with your app previously.
 For example, you want to use the [company communicator](~/samples/app-templates.md#company-communicator) to send messages to your entire organization.
-For this scenario you can use the Graph API to proactively install your app for your users, then cache the necessary values from the `conversationUpdate` event your app will receive upon install.
+For this scenario you can use the Graph API to proactively install your app for your users, then cache the necessary values from the `conversationUpdate` event your app receives upon installation.

 You can only install apps that are in your organizational app catalog, or the Teams app store.